Why should I choose Engineering at SDSU?

 ONE: Degree customization

-The Jerome J. Lohr College of Engineering offers 8 undergraduate programs and 12 graduate programs to choose from.
+The Jerome J. Lohr College of Engineering offers 10 undergraduate programs and 14 graduate programs to choose from.
 At State, there are over 75 minors and certificates available to help you customize your degree even further.
+The College of Engineering offers 14 minors.

 TWO: Rigor/Academic Excellence

 Lohr College of Engineering graduates are recognized worldwide for their outstanding educational credentials, competitive spirit and high work ethic.
-The SDSU Jerome J. Lohr College of Engineering was ranked as having the 2nd highest growth rate in the nation for engineering degrees awarded from 2005-2008, 23rd in the nation in engineering technology graduates, and 13th in the nation in the graduates to faculty ration all according to ASEE Prism Magazine.
+The SDSU Jerome J. Lohr College of Engineering was ranked as having the 2nd highest growth rate in the nation for engineering degrees awarded from 2005-2008, and currently is 10th in the nation in Engineering Technology degrees awarded.

 THREE: Connections with Employers, Internships